Environment settings and input data

 Now open the R markdown script

-nvim-r or RStudio) and run the workflow as outlined below.
+vim-r or RStudio) and run the workflow as outlined below.
+If you work under

 system("hostname") # should return name of a compute node starting with i or c getwd() # checks current working directory of R session dir() # returns content of current working directory

 systemPipeR package needs to be loaded to perform the analysis steps shown in

 If applicable load custom functions not provided by

 To apply workflows to custom data, the user needs to modify the